 U.S. intervention extended the war, providing time for the Bolshevik revolution to happen.
 Remember the points made in the previous article...

 - Nearly 1,000 days passed between the start of WW1 and U.S.entry on April 6, 1917

 - Neither side had gained any advantage.
 “Breakthroughs” were measured in yards or miles, and quickly reversed

 - Between April 16 and June 1917 nearly half the French army mutinied

 - Similar things were happening on the Russian front in 1917

 The war was clearly winding down.
 It appeared likely to end in a draw.
 So why didn’t it end?
 What gave The Great War nearly two more years of life, providing time for Lenin to create the Soviet Union?
 The answer is chilling...

-U.S. involvement made new dreams of victory possible for Britain, France, and Russia fueled by U.S. dollars and lives.
+U.S. intervention made new dreams of victory possible for Britain, France, and Russia, fueled by U.S. dollars and lives.